shadtome/Score-data/README.md

 For our exploratory data analysis, we checked the influence of each feature on the market value, noting that players that play on different positions have different sets of features that matter most when determining their market values.

 ## Model Testing and Evaluation
-### Baseline Models:
+### Baseline Model:

-For these 2 models, we used all the features and the players in the training set.
+For this model, we used all the features and all the players in the training set.

 Simple Linear Regression:
     - Train RMSE: 0.986
     - Test RMSE: 1.017
     - This model produces a very skewed distribution for the market values.
 There is a lot of error as seen by the RMSE, but this is the model we will try to beat with more refined approaches.

+### First improved model:

+Same dataset as before, but trying gradient boosting instead of linear regression.

 Gradient Boosting:
     - Train RMSE: 0.780
     - Test RMSE: 0.859